Help us celebrate 30 Years with 300 donations! 🎉

 And environmental knowledge grows

 Swaner isn't just for kids and families.
-University professors give guest lectures about drought and wildfire, adults learn about Park City's flora and fauna on guided walks and snowshoe tours.
-Swaner programs go local with pollinator gardens, Utah wines, and Master Naturalist classes, and dive into far-away wonders like sloths with visiting exhibitions such as this fall's Survival of the Slowest.
+University professors give guest lectures about drought and wildfire, and adults learn about Park City's flora and fauna on guided walks and snowshoe tours.
+Swaner organizes Utah Master Naturalist classes across the state and partners with local organizations to share the wonders of nature through movement, art, science, food, and literature.
+The EcoCenter brings nationally acclaimed exhibits to Park City featuring sloths, bats, and more.